 Where to Stay in Petrovac?

 I have rented a two-bedroom apartment a few steps away from the main beach.
-The location was superb, surrounded by pine trees, a nearby Voli supermarket, lots of restaurants.
-Note that prices in the summer shoot up, and since I left my booking for the last minute, I probably paid a much higher rate than when you book a bit in advance.
+The location was superb, surrounded by pine trees, a nearby Voli supermarket, and lots of restaurants.
+Note that prices in the summer shoot up, and since I left my booking for the last minute, I probably paid a much higher rate than when you booked a bit in advance.

 Day 11: Stari Bar and Ulcinj